-For more eats in the Funk Zone, stop by Tyger Tyger, which serves up Thai and Vietnamese-inspired dishes in a casual and colorful space (you can’t miss the hot pink lanterns that line the ceiling or the tiger mural on the exterior of the building).
-The hospitality group behind Tyger Tyger is also responsible for Funk Zone restaurants Lucky Penny, a casual pizza and sandwich spot covered in — you guessed it — pennies; the Spanish tapas-focused Loquita; and the uber-popular The Lark, which specializes in family-style, globally-inspired dishes using local and seasonal ingredients.
-While it’s best to make a reservation at The Lark, the restaurant has a 24-seat communal table available for walk-ins, or you can always pop by for a cocktail and snack during their pre-dinner service “cocktail hour” from 4 – 5pm.
+For more eats in the Funk Zone, stop by Shalhoob Meat Co., which has a massive patio and plenty of mouthwatering grub to keep you satiated between all that beer and wine.
+Or pop by the new XO Burger for burgers, fries, and a wedge salad.
+The hospitality group behind XO Burger is also responsible for Funk Zone restaurants Lucky Penny, a casual pizza and sandwich spot covered in — you guessed it — pennies; the Spanish tapas-focused Loquita; and the uber-popular The Lark, which specializes in family-style, globally-inspired dishes using local and seasonal ingredients.
+While it’s best to make a reservation at The Lark, the restaurant has a 24-seat communal table available for walk-ins.
+They also recently launched weekend brunch.

-In downtown Santa Barbara, several eateries and watering holes have recently opened up, adding new life to State Street in recent years, making it a worthy destination again.
-At Shaker Mill and Cubaneo, pair a Cuban sandwich with a boozy tropical concoction (they also have a fantastic burger), or head up the street to Institution Ale, where craft beers are served in a lively, open space.
+In downtown Santa Barbara, several eateries and watering holes have added new life to State Street in recent years, making it a worthy destination again.
+At Shaker Mill and Broad Street Oyster Co., pair oysters and lobster rolls with a boozy tropical concoction (they also have a fantastic burger), or head up the street to Institution Ale, where craft beers, pizzas, and pretzels are served in a lively, open space.
 Also found along downtown’s main drag is Joe’s Cafe, a Santa Barbara institution for dining and drinking since 1928, known for its old school atmosphere and classic American fare.
 Nearby, Bibi Ji attracts locals and tourists for its approachable and modern twist on traditional Indian cuisine and exciting list of hard-to-find wine and craft beer, served in the playfully exotic atmosphere.